macquarie-cloud-services/azure-wvd-deployment/azvmimagebuilder/README.md

 * WindowsRestart - this will allow for restarts between software installs
 * WindowsUpdate - update the image with the latest Windows Updates, note this will handle its own required reboots.

-To use this Quick Quickstarts, this can all be done using the Azure [Cloudshell from the Portal](https://azure.microsoft.com/en-us/features/cloud-shell/).
-Simply copy and paste the code from here, at a miniumum, just update the **subscriptionID** variable below.

-## Step 1 : Enable Prereqs

-Happy Image Building!!!
+To simplify deploying an AIB configuration template with PowerShell CLI, this example uses an Azure Resource Manager (ARM) template with the AIB template nested inside, and gives you other benefits for free, such as variables and parameter inputs etc. You can also pass parameters from the commandline too, which you will see here.

+This walk through is intended to be a copy and paste exercise, and will provide you with a custom Win Server image (AIB also supports client images), showing you how you can easily create a custom image.

-> Note!
+>>> Note!
 Azure Image Builder automatically runs sysprep to generalize the image, this is a generic sysprep command, which you can [overide](https://github.com/danielsollondon/azvmimagebuilder/blob/master/troubleshootingaib.md#vms-created-from-aib-images-do-not-create-successfully) if you are aware of more favorable settings.
 However, for *Windows there are limits on how many times (8), an image can be sysprep'd*, see [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--generalize--a-windows-installation#limits-on-how-many-times-you-can-run-sysprep) for more details.
 Therefore exercise caution on how many times you layer customizations.

-## Step 1 : Enable Prereqs
+## PreReqs
 You must have the latest Azure PowerShell CmdLets installed, see [here](https://docs.microsoft.com/en-us/powershell/azure/overview?view=azps-2.6.0) for install details.

 ```PowerShell